Weston-Wallace/zig-metal-wrapper/README.md

 ## Prerequisites

-To use this library, you must:

-2. Have a macOS environment with Metal support.
+To use this library, you must have a macOS environment with Metal support.

 ## Current Status